dellemc-hpc-ai/satellite_imagery_demo/README.md

 ![alt text](images/after_detection.png)
 Yay! so you're now able to do run xview object detection inference on **CPU**.

 * It's hard to make sense of this image, you can enlarge this image by viewing it raw.
-To view it raw, you can go to the access link you clicked few steps back & open the ``preds_output`` folder.
+To do so, you can go to the access link you clicked few steps back & open the ``preds_output`` folder.
 Inside the folder, open the image file named ``108.png``.
 It should open in the browser as a raw image as seen below.
 ![alt text](images/bigger_image.png)